Uzair-Arif/CurrencyConverterAPI/README.md

 ## Assumptions

 1. **Historical Rates Caching**: Historical rates fetching has not been cached because it depends on date selection, and dates can vary significantly.
 Caching such responses is not performance-efficient.
 However, we may monitor such scenarios and introduce caching later if needed.
-2. **In-Memory Authentication**: As a proof of concept (POC), an in-memory username and password are created to demonstrate JWT authentication.
-Ideally, this should be implemented using **ASP.NET Identity** for production-grade applications.
+2. **In-Memory Authentication**: In-memory username and password have been used for now to demonstrate JWT authentication.
+This approach needs better handling, such as implementing **ASP.NET Identity** for production-grade applications.

 ## Future Enhancements

-1. **Database Integration**: Implement a database for storing user and transaction data (e.g., ASP.NET Identity).
+1. **Database Integration**: Implement a database for storing user data (e.g. ASP.NET Identity).
 2. **CI/CD Implementation**: Complete the CI/CD pipelines for automatic deployment and scaling on AWS.
 3. **Test Refactoring**: Refactor unit and integration tests for improved maintainability and coverage.
 4. **Additional Providers**: Integrate other exchange rate providers for flexibility.